elhorton/Circuitpython-AzureIoT/README.md

 - This application obtains user-specific info-- things like wifi connection ssid & password, device connection keys, device & scope id, etc.-- from the `secrets.py` file.
 You will have to edit this file with your own secrets or you can change how you obtain this info.
 We recommend never hardcoding this information.

 *TO DO*:
-1) Refactor the organization to make a lib folder containing:
+1) See if we can reorganize the file structure.
+Currently Circuitpython has a `lib` folder for all additional libraries.
+You will copy necessary Adafruit libraries into it, and can do the same with the following files in this repo as well:
     -  `azureiotmqtt.py`
     - `connection.py`
     - `defaultdict.py`